Accelerated Dietetics Degree Requirements

 - Completion of a bachelor's or higher degree in nutrition, dietetics or closely related field from a regionally accredited college/university.

-- Students must have a grade of "C" or better in undergraduate courses in advanced nutrition or biochemistry and human physiology.
+- Students must have a grade of "C" or better in undergraduate courses in advanced nutrition or biochemistry, human physiology, and statistics.
 Recency of courses will be evaluated.

 - A cumulative Grade Point Average (GPA) of at least 3.0 for all undergraduate work and a GPA of at least 3.0 for the junior and senior years of undergraduate work (based on A=4.0).